 The LP should ensure that University inventions, as public assets (created using public funds, supplies, equipment, facilities, and/or staff time), are licensed commercially to a private individual or company in exchange for fair consideration to the University.
 The value of the consideration to the University negotiated by the LP should be based on profitability of the expected licensee's product or services.
-Other factors may include the level of access and exclusivity to the invention granted to the licensee, the strength of patent protection sought/obtained by the University, the respective parties' contributions to the invention and the development of a product to commercial introduction, the contribution of the invention to the ultimate commercial product, the financial significance of the planned commercial activity and other relevant industry standards.
+Other factors may include the level of access and exclusivity to the invention granted to the licensee, the strength of patent protection sought/obtained by the University, the respective parties' contributions to the invention of the invention to the ultimate commercial product, the financial significance of the planned commercial activity and other relevant industry standards.
 In general, the level of consideration to the University that is negotiated should reflect the relative risks and rewards of the commercial pursuit.
 For example, the LP may consider the following factors in negotiating the value of the commercial license to the extent they are known or reasonably estimated: